Omar Govea: Loans to Mouscron and Royal Antwerp

 On 6 July 2017, Govea joined Belgian club Royal Excel Mouscron on a one-year loan with an option of purchase.
 He made his Belgian First Division A debut on 13 July in a 1–0 win over KV Oostende.

 On 16 August 2018, Govea joined Royal Antwerp FC on a one-year loan with an option of purchase, where he will wear the number 23.

 Zulte Waregem

 On 9 July 2019, Belgian club Zulte Waregem announced Govea as a new signing.
 He signed a three-year contract with an option of another year.
 He made his debut on 27 July in a 2–0 loss against Mechelen.
 On 14 December, he scored his first two goals in a 5–1 home win against Sint-Truiden.

 In January 2020, Govea was named as the club's Player of the month for December due to his performances.

 Voluntari

 On 21 September 2022, Govea agreed to a two-year contract with Romanian club Voluntari.

 Monterrey

 On 17 December 2022, Govea returned to Mexico and joined Monterrey on a one-year loan with an option to buy.
 On 16 December 2023, Monterrey announced the permanent signing of Govea ahead of the Clausura 2024.

 Guadalajara

 On 9 June 2024, Govea joined Guadalajara on a permanent transfer.

+On 6 July, Govea made his debut with Guadalajara in scoreless draw against Toluca, coming on as a substitute.

+He would score his first goal with Chivas on 27 September 2025 against Puebla in a 2–0 away win.